 Worried about low meeting attendance?
 Don’t be.
 The city continues to garner tons of positive national interest.
 Media reports tout the auto industry turnaround, the city’s creative young entrepreneurs and even its new-found status as a foodie destination.
 It all makes for an intriguing narrative that people want to experience for themselves.
 When Detroit hosted ASAE (American Society of Association Executives) last year, attendance surpassed expectations and the response from attendees was overwhelming.
 It’s official.
 People want to come to Detroit.

-2. Cobo Center is spectacular.
+2. Huntington Place is spectacular.

 3. Relationships with unions have evolved.

 Detroit’s “union town” perception has changed for the better.
 Convention center management partnered with unions to establish more efficient policies and work rules that have contributed to a smoother-running center.
 Unions are invested in the center’s success and business at Huntington Place has doubled.

 While there are no hotels that directly link to the convention center, almost every downtown hotel connects or is close to one of the 13 stations of the Detroit People Mover, an automated light-rail system operating on an elevated track in the downtown business district.
 Downtown is compact and the Detroit International RiverWalk provides a lovely stroll from Huntington Place, past the 70-story Detroit Marriott at the Renaissance Center, and down to an area just before the Belle Isle bridge.
 And now, The QLine streetcar connects downtown Detroit to Midtown and New Center, giving rides the opportunity to travel up to the medical center, museum district and Amtrak train station.

 5. You’re in good hands with the DMCVB.